 I received my Dipl.-Ing. and Dr.-Ing. in Electrical Engineering and Information Technology from TUM in 2011 and 2017, respectively.
 I also have a B.Sc. in Management and Technology from TUM.
-I studied abroad at the American University of Beirut, Lebanon, and did my Master Thesis at Prof. Polina Bayvel's Optical Networks Group at University College London (UCL), UK.
+I studied abroad at the American University of Beirut, Lebanon, and did my Master Thesis at the Optical Networks Group at University College London (UCL), UK.
 From 2012 to 2017, I was a Research and Teaching Assistant at the TUM Institute for Communications Engineering.
-Currently, I am a Senior Researcher at TUM.
+Until August 2018, I was a Senior Researcher at TUM.
 In April 2019, I joined ADVA Optical Networking as Senior Researcher in the Advanced Technology team.

 In my free time, I enjoy nature: hunting, hiking, and fishing.

 I investigate optical communication systems, which have become the backbone of the digital age.
 Virtually all IP-based traffic of the Internet is transmitted over optical fibers, enabling high data rate services such as HD video streaming and cloud storage.
 The low loss of optical fibers over a huge spectrum of several THz and optical wideband amplifiers are key technologies that enable transmission of several trillion bits (Terabits) per second over thousands of kilometers of single-mode optical fiber with a core thinner than a human hair.
 Although these capacities seem huge, a steady demand for increased throughput has been observed for the past decades, with no end in sight.
 High-order modulation formats and advanced forward error correction schemes are potential options to achieve larger data rates.
 My research addresses these two entities jointly, a field known as coded modulation.Google Scholar profile